-Real Estate taxes not paid by the due date will accrue penalty on the late tax amount.
+Real estate taxes not paid by the due date are considered late and will accrue penalty on the late tax amount.
 Penalty on the unpaid tax amount increases on the first of each month.
 Penalty rates are set by State Legislators and are listed on the back of the tax statement.

 Unpaid taxes are considered to be delinquent on January 2nd of the following year.
 At that point the penalty rate increases for the final time and interest is also imposed on the unpaid tax, penalty, and fees.
 For Real Estate property the current maximum penalty rate is either 10% or 14% depending on classification.
 The current interest rate is 10% per year.
 The interest rate is set by State Legislators and increases monthly.

 Each year the County starts delinquent tax proceedings against newly delinquent real estate properties.
 Around February 15th, the property owner is notified of this action in two ways:

 - A letter is mailed to affected property owners

 - A list of all affected properties is published for two non-consecutive weeks in the official county newspaper.
 The newspaper is designated by the County Board.
 This is known as the Delinquent Tax List.
 It includes the parcel number, owner name, property description, and tax and penalty amount due.

 A delinquency fee is imposed on parcels to cover the costs of publication and notification.
 The current fee is $30 per parcel.

 Payments may have been received after the list was published, so call or check online to verify if taxes have been paid.
 Partial payments are accepted for delinquent property taxes, but unless paid in full, will not stop forfeiture proceedings.